Dennis-Shih/Requirements/Specification.md

 ## Triggers
 * Actor selects a 'Save as' button or icon
 ## Primary Sequence
-1. System shows user a text field in which they can edit what name to save the task under.
+1. System shows user a text field in which they can edit what name to save the task under, defaulting to the current name.
+2. User enters name they wish to use and presses 'Save'.
-2. System saves the task under the name specified.
+3. System renames the task and saves the changes (Use case 'Save').
 ## Primary Postconditions
 System must have saved any unsaved progress made on a task, under the new task name.

 ## Alternate Sequences
 2. The name entered is already being used by another task.
    a.
 The system asks if the user wants to overwrite the existing file.
    b.
 File is overwritten if the user confirms, otherwise does nothing.